ceu-lang/ceu/docs/manual/v0.20/docs/050-statements.md

 Assignments
 -----------

-An assignment evaluates the statement or expression at the right side of the symbol `=` and mutates the name(s) at the left side:
+An assignment associates the statement or expression at the right side of `=` with the name(s) at the left side:

 ```ceu
 Set ::= (Name | `(´ LIST(Name|`_´) `)´) `=´ Cons